godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

     - Instantiate and add the new room.
     - Re-add the player.

-  The issue is that the player here is a "special case", one where the developers must *know* that they need to handle the player this way for the project.
+  The issue is that the player here is a "special case"; one where the developers must *know* that they need to handle the player this way for the project.
 As such, the only way to reliably share this information as a team is to *document* it.
 Keeping implementation details in documentation however